McNepp/QApplicationContext/README.md

 <br>Such a registration will not necessarily instantiate the service on mcnepp::qtdi::QApplicationContext::publish(bool).
 Only if there are other services depending on it will a new instance be created and injected into the dependent service.

+Every instance of a service-protoype that gets injected into a dependent service will be made a QObject-child of the dependent service.
+In other words, the dependent service becomes the *owner* of the prototype-instance.

+The same is true for *references to other members*: if a protoype is referenced via the ampersand-syntax, the instance of that prototype will be made a child of the service that references it.

 ## Managed Services vs. Un-managed Objects